 For those with limited time to cook, there is a plethora of street food vendors and cafes that cater to take out style or fast turn around instead of dining in.
 No matter if you seek the street food or an exceptional fine dining experience in Sri Lanka, the quality and delicious food you will encounter will make an indelible impression on your visit to this magical island country.

-What is Sri Lankan foods and what do they taste like?
+What is Sri Lankan food and what should you try?

 Popular Sri Lanka local and street foods

-Not entirely a comprehensive list, but these 10 dishes and specialty foods, that I have eaten all around Sri Lanka are the typical favorite dishes everywhere and a wonderful sampling of the best regional cuisine from Sri Lanka.
+Not entirely a comprehensive list, but these 10 dishes and specialty foods, that I have eaten all around Sri Lanka are the typical favorite Sri Lankan dishes everywhere and a wonderful sampling of the best regional cuisine from Sri Lanka.
+Sri Lankan street and local foods are spicy, flavorful and and adventure to try even though you might not know what you ordered or what it will taste like.
+But do keep an eye for these Sri Lankan of foods in the public markets, food vendors or small eateries and on the menus for you to try.

 Yes there is a lot of coconut milk in Sri Lankan cuisine and it is used in many of the curries that are made throughout the country.
 Utilizing a variety of similar spices and ingredients like onions, peppers, garlic, curry leaf, turmeric, cardamom, cloves, mustard seed and cinnamon the dishes are then sautéed with chicken, beef, seafood or vegetarian ingredients.
-Many of the popular curries include: dhal curry, chicken curry, lake fish Badhuma, Elabatu Pahi (vegetarian curry), cashew and pea curry and so many other varieties.
+Many of the popular Sri Lankan curries include: dhal curry, chicken curry, lake fish Badhuma, Elabatu Pahi (vegetarian curry), cashew and pea curry and so many other varieties.
 Even a popular curry made with jackfruit called Polos which is made with young green jackfruit and cooked with garlic, ginger, onions and spices and it is delicious.
+You’ll love sampling all the delicious food in Sri Lanka especially all the different types of curries to enjoy.

+Sri Lankan cuisine always has a variety of condiments to enjoy with the main entrees.
 Along with the main entrees and curries are the spicy chutney and accompanying side dishes that include a variety of accents to the dish which can be tangy like a pickle, hot like a sambol mix or sweet like a fruit based chutney.
 All of these accent side dishes usually follow the entrees and are used based on each preference to sweet, hot, spicy or sour tastes.
-Popular sambols include: Gotu Kola Sambol (pennywort and greens), Pol sambol or coconut relish,
+Popular sambols include: Gotu Kola Sambol (pennywort and greens), Pol sambol or coconut relish.

 Sri Lankan Seafood specialties